martyall/purescript-eth/README.md

 ### Previous work
 All of these packages were previously listed in the [f-o-a-m](https://github.com/f-o-a-m) github org (no longer active).
 Since spago now allows for monorepo package management, I have greatly simplified the situation by consolidating everything here.
-All future work will be posted in this repository, the others are no archived.
+All future work will be posted in this repository, the others are now archived.